arvidn/libtorrent/branches/encryption/docs/manual.rst

  * ``disabled`` - only non-encrypted connections are allowed.

 ``allowed_enc_level`` determines the encryption level of the connections.
-This setting will adjust which encryption scheme is offered to the other peer.
+This setting will adjust which encryption scheme is offered to the other peer, as well as which encryption scheme is selected by the client.
 The settings are:

  * ``plaintext`` - only the handshake is encrypted, the bulk of the traffic remains unchanged.